dennis-arroyo/PRDH/README.md

 To run the client application, follow these steps:

-   - Upon up your command-line and navigate to the ClientApp directory.
+   - Open up your command-line and navigate to the ClientApp directory.
    - Type the command npm install
    - Type the command ng serve
    - The application should be running under http://localhost:4200